 You could pray Psalm 42:1 to express longing for God or pray He will increase hunger for Him in your family members.

 We also see the rich history of God showing Himself faithful to Israel.
-We can pray for loved ones to experience God’s faithfulness as it was made known in the history of the Old Testament.
+We can pray for loved ones to experience God’s faithfulness.
 Example: Pray for a friend to be encouraged that God can relieve her from her burdens as He did for the Israelites in Egypt (Exodus 6:6-7).

 The Bible also shows us stories of what not to do.
 Think of the Israelites’ grumbling in the wilderness after being rescued from slavery.
-We can repent for our own grumbling in our troubles.
-We can ask God to strengthen our hearts in gratitude and trust.
+Instead, we learn from this and repent for our own grumbling in our troubles.
+We ask God to strengthen our hearts in gratitude and trust.
 We can also pray this for others facing similar situations.

 A side note: I recommend “pray-reading” the Word as you study the Bible.
-Whether in the Old or New Testament, you’ll find ample inspiration for prayer in God’s Word.
+Whether in the Old or New Testament, you’ll find a wealth of Scripture that you can turn into prayer.